youssifelfeshawy/Disable-HyperV/Readme.md

 ## 8. Restart the PC

 After completing the above steps, restart your PC.
 Before the OS boots, you will be prompted that the UEFI was modified.
 Press **F3** and press **Enter** to continue.
+[1]

+---

+[1]: https://community.broadcom.com/vmware-cloud-foundation/discussion/windows-11-24h2-hsot-how-to-disable-virtual-based-security?utm_source=chatgpt.com "Windows 11 24h2 hsot - how to disable Virtual Based Security"